Best GPS Trackers for Landscaping & Lawn Care (2026 Guide)

 • Less discreet unless mounted carefully

-Trak-4 12v is a hardwired GPS tracker designed for long-term, set-and-forget tracking of trailers, equipment, and vehicles that stay powered.
+Trak-4 12V is a hardwired GPS tracker designed for long-term, set-and-forget tracking of trailers, equipment, and vehicles that stay powered.

 What separates Trak-4 from others on this list is endurance.
-Once installed, it just keeps reporting daily when idle, more frequently when moving without much attention.
+Once installed, it just keeps reporting: daily when idle, more frequently when moving, without much attention.

 Buy on Amazon

-I tested the 12v hardwired version specifically because battery-powered trackers don’t always fit long-term landscaping setups.
+I tested the 12V hardwired version specifically because battery-powered trackers don't always fit long-term landscaping setups.

 Installation took more time than SpaceHawk.
-You’ll need to connect the two-wire harness to a 12v source.
-Once that’s done, the tracker stays fully charged and keeps working even if power is briefly cut.
-For trailers or fixed equipment, that’s reassuring.
+You'll need to connect the two-wire harness to a 12V source.
+Once that's done, the tracker stays fully charged and keeps working even if power is briefly cut.
+For trailers or fixed equipment, that's reassuring.

 Location accuracy was solid outdoors and noticeably better indoors than some GPS-only devices thanks to Wi-Fi positioning.
 Update speed was dependent on how it was configured.
 At its fastest, it can report every 30 seconds, but even then, alerts still felt slower than SpaceHawk's near-instant notifications during after-hours movement tests.

 Where Trak-4 proves itself is longevity.
-I didn’t think about batteries at all.
-Track-4 reported consistently day after day, which makes it a good fit for equipment yards, storage locations, and long-term asset tracking.
+I didn't think about batteries at all.
+Trak-4 reported consistently day after day, which makes it a good fit for equipment yards, storage locations, and long-term asset tracking.

-The mobile app does the job; alerts, history, geofencing but it’s more functional than refined.
-You won’t spend time admiring the dashboard, but you’ll get the data you need.
+The mobile app does the job: alerts, history, geofencing, but it's more functional than refined.
+You won't spend time admiring the dashboard, but you'll get the data you need.

 #4.
 LandAirSea 54 GPS Tracker: Best Simple Asset Tracker for Landscaping